 Since 2006, CCSI has hosted an annual Columbia International Investment Conference.
 These annual conferences bring together numerous stakeholders including high-level government officials, corporate executives, investors, academics, and civil society for forward-looking policy discussions of critical issues in international investment for sustainable development.
 A list of the past Conferences, with links to the programs and materials,… read more

-CCSI hosts an annual Spring Speaker Series on International Investment Law and Policy that brings practitioners and experts in the field of international investment law to highlight and explore timely and topical issues or developments in the field.
-This Series, which is open to and attracts a diverse audience including students, academics, and practitioners, deepens understanding… read more
+CCSI hosts an annual Spring or Fall Speaker Series on International Investment Law and Policy that brings practitioners and experts in the field of international investment law to highlight and explore timely and topical issues or developments in the field.
+This Series, which is open to and attracts a diverse audience including students, academics, and practitioners,… read more

-CCSI has partnered with the Institute for Human Rights and Business to co-convene two colloquiums on Policy, Law, Contracts, and Sustainable Investments.
-Both events, which were held in New York and in London, focused on mapping out efforts to embed sustainability and human rights in extractives and large-scale agricultural/land deals, with a particular focus on what is… read more
+CCSI partnered with the Institute for Human Rights and Business to co-convene two colloquiums on Policy, Law, Contracts, and Sustainable Investments.
+These events helped map efforts to embed sustainability and human rights in extractives projects and land deals, with a particular focus on what is negotiated and concluded in contracts.

 CCSI regularly hosts speakers, roundtables, workshops, and events on a variety of related topics.